 - Paige Millikin, daughter of Jack and Melissa Millikin, is a freshman at Central Michigan University.

 In addition to the AP Scholar with Distinction Award, Easton Farrell qualified for the National AP Scholar Award by earning an average grade of 4 or higher on a five-point scale on all AP Exams taken and grades of 4 or higher on eight or more of these exams.
 A National AP Scholar designation is an exceptional achievement.

 Grayling High School has offered AP classes since 1980.
 The first course offered was English Composition.
 Since that time, the program has expanded, and students are now able to take AP courses in biology, calculus (AB and BC), statistics, computer science chemistry, English language and literature, psychology, Spanish, U.S. history, and European history.
 Students at GHS have also taken AP exams in French, German, human geography, physics, U.S. government and world history, through independent study.
 The number of GHS students taking AP exams has steadily increased over the years, with 76 students taking a total of 142 exams this year.
 As well, test scores continue to be above the state and national averages.

-To find out more about the Advanced Placement Program, their website at www.collegeboard.org .
+To find out more about the Advanced Placement Program, you can go to the website.

 AP® and Advanced Placement® are registered trademarks of the College Board.
 Used with permission.

 This page contains links to outside sources.
 The Crawford AuSable School District is not responsible for any content housed/published on those sites.